How to do winter in London right

 Wonderland swap

 This year, think beyond the crowded extravaganza that is Hyde Park Winter Wonderland.
 Battersea Power Station, a London landmark reborn from the depths of industrial decay, offers a similar festive feel without overloading.
 There’s still Christmas trees, massive decorations and twinkling lights, but with a Christmas market championing indie businesses in the historic turbine hall and the city’s only riverside ice rink.
-For something pretty special, head up one of the chimneys for breath-nabbing 360-degree views of London. batterseapowerstation.co.uk
+For something pretty special, step inside Lift 109 and head up one of the power station’s chimneys for breath-nabbing 360-degree views of London. batterseapowerstation.co.uk

 Another option, if you desperately want to eschew Winter Wonderland and yuletide cheer, is the Anti-Christmas Fayre, the final Satanic Flea Market of 2023, at Electrowerkz, near Angel Tube station on 10 December.
 Expect definite alternatives to your usual stocking fillings, from occult trinkets to vintage clothing, handmade zines to vintage clothing. baphomart.com